mame/quine-relay/README.md

 #### 1. Install all interpreters/compilers.

-You are fortunate if you are using Ubuntu 13.04 (Raring Ringtail).
+You are fortunate if you are using Ubuntu 13.10 (Saucy Salamander).
 You just have to type the following apt-get command to install all of them.

     $ sudo apt-get install algol68g bash beef boo clisp clojure1.4 \